 Feel free to use any jarred tomato sauce you like in this recipe.
 I like it with a bit of spice, so I'm partial to arrabiata sauce, but any marinara sauce you like will work just fine.
 If you like to make extra fritters, just freeze them separately from the sauce.
 Same goes for leftovers - the sauce will make the fritters soggy!

 - 1/2 cup flour (all-purpose, whole wheat, gluten free, etc)

 - 1 tablespoon lemon juice

 - 1/3 cup kalamata olives

 - 1/4 cup basil, chopped

 - First, make the tomato sauce.
-Combine tomato sauce, olives, basil and capers in a small pot and bring to a simmer.
+Combine tomato sauce, olives, and basil and capers in a medium pot and bring to a simmer.
 Cook 15 minutes until flavors have melded.
-Season with salt (not much, if any) and pepper.